Sdcrouse/recipe-rolodex/NOTES.md

   #Another stretch goal: change the params hash structure so that I can make better use of the #accepts_nested_attributes_for macro.
   #Better yet, change the params hash so that I can just use recipe.update(params[:recipe]).
 Revisit this after going through nested forms in Rails.
   #Yet another stretch goal: In the "create" and "edit" routes, identify the invalid ingredients in the flash message (Ingredient 1 needs a name, Ingredient 3 needs a name, etc.)
+  #And another stretch goal: Display ALL possible errors when updating a recipe; I currently only show the Ingredient name error, even if the user leaves other required fields blank as well (their corresponding errors show up, but only if the first ingredient has a name.)

 **End of notes, stretch goals, and code from "patch '/recipes/:id'"**